-Supervised Psychometric Tests: Candidates will be required to undergo supervised Psychometric Tests.
-If a candidate's performance at a supervised test is outside the expected scoring range from their unsupervised test at Stage 1, they may be excluded from subsequent stages of the selection process.
+Supervised Psychometric Tests: If a candidate's performance at a supervised test is outside the expected scoring range from their unsupervised test at Stage 1 (if applicable), they may be excluded from subsequent stages of the selection process.

 Psychomotor and Cognitive Testing: Candidates will be required to complete both psychomotor and cognitive testing.